 A district is required to form a DELAC if it has 51 or more English learner students.
 The committee is comprised of school staff, parents of English learner students, other parents and community members who are interested in English learner programs.
 At least 51 percent of the committee must be made up of parents of English learner students who are not employed by the district.
 DELAC members are elected by ELAC members at school sites.

 The purpose of the DELAC is to advise, not govern, English learner services and programs offered by the district.
-As an advisory group, DELAC member duties include:
+As an advisory group, DELAC member provide input to the district in the following topics:

 Developing a Master Plan for educational programs and services to English Learners.